ifty03/ifty03/README.md

 <p align="left"> <a href="https://git-scm.com/" target="_blank" rel="noreferrer"> <img src="https://avatars.githubusercontent.com/u/95164262?v=4" alt="git" width="70" height="70" border-radius: "50" /> </a> </p>

 <p>I am a MERN Stack web developer.
 I love to use my creativity and make something new.
-That's why I love to work with React.js and Sass.
+That's why I love to work with React.js and Tailwindcss.
 Over the last year, I gather knowledge in various parts of web development by myself.
 My ultimate goal is to become an awesome full-stack web developer who can make beautiful UIs and also can handle the back-end smoothly.
 Check out some of my works at https://github.com/ifty03</p>
 <hr/>

 ## **Connect with Me &#8595;**